 An Inclusive Community

-While our primary mission is to assist individuals affected by AS, AANE is an inclusive community that also serves people who have other neurological differences or who feel our services would be helpful.
+Our primary mission is to assist individuals with an Asperger/autism profile.
+AANE is also an inclusive community that also serves people who have other neurological differences or who feel our services would be helpful.
 You do not need to have received a professional Asperger/autism diagnosis to make use of AANE’s services.

 In addition to the services we provide from our home bases in Massachusetts and New York, AANE works in close partnership with other Asperger and autism organizations throughout the world, as well as disability organizations that offer services relevant to the autism population.